 - No violation of standards occurred, but the Panel has concerns about the respondent program’s practice, conduct, or perspective.
 These concerns may be set forth in a letter of information that may offer suggestions for further action on the part of the program to address the concerns.
-This letter is not considered a notation or reportable disciplinary action for any forum.
+This letter is not considered an issue of non-compliance or reportable disciplinary action for any forum.

 - A violation of the standards did occur.

-E. When the Review Panel finds a violation(s) of ACPE Standards did occur, it may recommend notation(s), suspension, or withdrawal of accreditation.
+E. When the Review Panel finds a violation(s) of ACPE Standards did occur, it may recommend a letter of non-compliance, suspension, or withdrawal of accreditation.
 If the Panel finds violation(s) of the ACPE Code of Professional Ethics it may impose an appropriate sanction as listed in the ACPE PEC Manual.

 VII.
 Notification of Findings and Action for Case Review